+Any programming software provided by PADAUK Technology to customers is of a service and reference nature and does not have any responsibility for software vulnerabilities.
 PADAUK Technology assumes no responsibility for any issue caused by a customer's product design.
 Customers should design and verify their products within the ranges guaranteed by PADAUK Technology.
 In order to minimize the risks in customers' products, customers should design a product with adequate operating safeguards.

-Table of Contents
+Table of content